Water line or water line

 Plumbing

 The answer to 'water line or water line' is that they are the same thing.
-A water line, also called a water supply line, is the pipe that carries fresh water from the main municipal water supply into your home.
-This pipe is responsible for delivering water to all the plumbing fixtures and appliances in your house.
-Water lines are typically made of copper, PEX, or PVC piping and run underground from the street to your home's foundation.
+A water line, also called a water pipe or service line, is the underground pipe that brings fresh water from the municipal water supply or a well into your home.
+It is the main source of water for your entire plumbing system.

 Step-by-Step Guide